Access4all/adg/pages/knowledge/colours-and-contrast/colour-is-not-enough/README.md

 ![navigation bar with one active item, visually differentiated by its blue text colour](_media/navigation-currentItem-1.png)

-While all the labels have sufficient contrast against the white background, the colour of the active “Shop” label and the colour of the inactive labels around it only have a contrast ratio of `1.73:1`.
-Someone who can’t perceive colour differences very well – because of their eye sight, their screen or the surrounding light – might struggle to spot which item is the current page.
+While all the labels have sufficient contrast against the white background, the colour of the active “Shop” label and the colour of the inactive labels around it only have a contrast ratio of `1.7:1`.
+Someone who can’t perceive colour differences very well – because of their eye sight, their screen or the surrounding light – might struggle to spot which item is currently selected.

-This problem can be soulved by adding one or more visual indicators for differentiation beyond just colour.
+This problem can be solved by adding one or more visual alterations to the active element that have nothing to do with changing its colour.
 E.g. one could change the font weight or underline the active label.

 ![navigation bar with one active item, visually differentiated by its blue text colour, bold font and underline](_media/navigation-currentItem-2.1.png)